cplusplusjasper/awesome-resources/websites.md

 [awesome-app-ideas](https://github.com/tastejs/awesome-app-ideas): List of awesome app ideas

+[awesome-cto](https://github.com/kuchin/awesome-cto): A curated and opinionated list of resources for Chief Technology Officers, with the emphasis on startups

 [awesome-machine-learning](https://github.com/josephmisiti/awesome-machine-learning): A curated list of awesome Machine Learning frameworks, libraries and software.

 [Best-websites-a-programmer-should-visit](https://github.com/sdmg15/Best-websites-a-programmer-should-visit): Some useful websites for programmers.